GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

 ### 6. Test the deployment

-The shipped Terraform strips any client-supplied `x-spiffe-id` at the URL map (see "Identity headers must come from a trusted gateway" above), so there's no way to assert an identity from a plain curl against this demo topology -- that's intentional.
-To exercise rule matching end-to-end without standing up a full mTLS-terminating gateway, temporarily comment out the `header_action` block in `deploy/terraform/main.tf` and re-apply,
+The shipped Terraform strips any client-supplied `x-spiffe-id` at the URL map by default (`strip_client_spiffe_id = true` -- see "Identity headers must come from a trusted gateway" above), so there's no way to assert an identity from a plain curl against this demo topology -- that's intentional.
+To exercise rule matching end-to-end without standing up a full mTLS-terminating gateway, set `strip_client_spiffe_id = false` in `terraform.tfvars` and re-apply, then:
-then:

 ```bash
 LB_IP=$(terraform output -raw load_balancer_ip)